Read time: 4 minutes

 - If you use the LaunchDarkly Relay Proxy, it must be at least version 6.3.0.

-- You must email email@example.com to have audience allocation enabled on your account.
+- You must have audience allocation enabled on your account.
+If you do not have allocation enabled or you are unsure, contact Support.

 When you request that we enable audience allocation for your account, we will ask you to confirm that you are using SDK and Relay Proxy versions that support this feature.
 If your SDK and Relay Proxy versions are outdated, users will receive different flag variations across various SDKs, rendering your experimentation results invalid.